Original air date: June 23, 2007

-- Insult Backfire: The Master, upon being accused of insanity, just gives a thumbs up.
+- Insult Backfire: The Master, upon being accused of insanity, just gives a double thumbs up.

-- Large Ham/Chewing the Scenery: John Simm makes a determined effort to act everyone else off the screen.
+- Large Ham: True to form for the Master, John Simm makes a determined effort to act everyone else off the screen.

-- Last of His Kind: As the President walks away the Master says "The last President of America".
-(The Master means "of The United States", but he's not from around here in the first place.)
+- Last of His Kind: As the President walks away, the Master says "The last President of America".
+(The Master means "of The United States", but he's not from around there in the first place.)

 - Late-Arrival Spoiler: The image of the TARDIS transformed into the Paradox Machine makes up the main menu screen for the Season 3 DVDs.

-- Mind Control: The Master is sending a subconscious signal broadcast over a satellite phone network.
-It doesn't contain complex brainwashing instructions (which would be rejected) but a simple message like "Believe in me" or "Vote for Saxon", enough to swing a crucial majority behind Saxon, and later to cow most forms of resistance.
+- Mass Hypnosis: The Master is sending a subconscious signal broadcast over a satellite phone network.
+It doesn't contain complex brainwashing instructions (which would be rejected) but a simple message like "Believe in me" or "Vote Saxon", enough to swing a crucial majority behind "Harold Saxon", and later to cow most forms of resistance.

 - Never Speak Ill of the Dead: Jack says that every legend he's heard of Gallifrey made it sound "perfect".
 The Doctor diplomatically admits that it was only perfect to look at.

-- No Hugging, No Kissing: Definitely averted with the Master shamelessly embracing and snogging Mrs Saxon.
+- No Hugging, No Kissing: Definitely averted with the Master shamelessly embracing and snogging Mrs. Saxon.
 The Doctor seems amazed that the Master has a wife at all, even for political reasons.
-If only he knew...

-- Orange/Blue Contrast: In the warehouse scene.
-The Doctor's face is 50-50 blue-orange as he starts his Gallifrey monologue.
+- Orange/Blue Contrast: The warehouse/flashback scene.
+The warehouse is blue except for the fire, Gallifrey has an orange sky (as established previously), and the Doctor's fire-lit face is 50-50 as he starts his monologue.

 The Master: This gas.